morinted/schedule-generator/README.md

 2. Run the .jar.

 	Simply double-click the .jar file to run.
-If you don't have Java installed, you can get it from [Sun's website](http://java.com/en/download/index.jsp) or by running [Ninite](http://ninite.com) (my preffered choice, as there is no chance of the silly "Ask Toolbar").
+If you don't have Java installed, you can get it from [Sun's website](http://java.com/en/download/index.jsp) or by running [Ninite](http://ninite.com) (my preferred choice, as there is no chance of the silly "Ask Toolbar").

 3. Wait for the server to connect, then select a semester from the drop down.